XDev05/xdev05.github.io/_posts/2023-02-11-Knock-Knock-Let-Me-Be-Your-Controller.md

 paginate: true
 published: false
 ---
-Hello All, in this blog i will give you some scenarios which you will face at any Active directory Assessment.
+Hello All, In this Blog I will give you some scenarios which you probably will face at Active directory Assessment.

 ### AS-REP Roasting